PFor most of the last century, automation meant predictability.

 How Physical AI Is Transforming Warehouses

 What’s interesting is how invisible this intelligence becomes once it’s working.
-Operations feel smoother, delays reduce, and decisions happen faster—but without the friction of constant oversight.
-It’s not about replacing human effort, but removing the bottlenecks that slow it down.
+Delays reduce.
+Decisions happen faster.
+Throughput increases — but without the friction of constant oversight.

 Curious how intelligent movement translates into real operational gains?